The Secret of Skull Mountain

 The Secret of Skull Mountain is Volume 27 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by George Waller Jr. in 1948.
-Between 1959 and 1973 the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
-The original version of this book was shortened to 177 pages in 1966 by David Grambs resulting in two similar stories sharing the same title.
+Between 1959 and 1973, the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
+The original version of this book was shortened to 177 pages in 1966 by David Grambs, resulting in two similar stories sharing the same title.

 Plot summary

-Every night water strangely disappears from the new Tarnack Reservoir near Skull Mountain.
-Frank and Joe join forces with a team of skilled engineers to solve the baffling mystery.

-The book takes place on Skull Mountain, a mountain where many skulls have been seen, near Bayport, U.S.A.
-This city around Skull Mountain loses water each night because of the new reservoir.
-There is always something mysterious happening on the mountain, which has an underground channel.